sdcrokon90/Brawl-Stars-QR-Codes-Unlock-Rewards-and-Enhance-Your-Gameplay/README.md

 Gaming forums and subreddits like r/BrawlStars often discuss QR code releases.
 However, always verify the authenticity of the source before scanning.

-# Types of Brawl Stars QR Codes and Their Benefits
+# Types of B-r-a-w-l S-t-a-r-s QR Codes and Their Benefits

 1. Free Rewards QR Codes